Zane2b2t/Phobos.history/README.md

 * Phobos 3 newbase Chapter

-At [Insert date here] 3arthqu4ke created something that have never been done before. something that makes him and his client standout, PingBypass.
+At [August 2020] 3arthqu4ke created something that have never been done before. something that makes him and his client standout, PingBypass.
 PingBypass worked by running the selected modules on a remote machine closer to the server.
 (optional to include --> when news spread out about this new tech, Butterfly aka DotGod.CC copied the idea and made their module "Starlink" which is like S-AutoCrystal)